White willow: benefits, dosage, contraindications

 Analgesic

-When ingested, willow bark extracts inhibit the production of certain inflammatory substances (prostaglandins) via the cyclooxygenase enzyme (COX)-2 pathway, without directly affecting COX-1 or COX-2 enzymes.
-Salicin, converted into salicylic acid in the body, is responsible for this effect.
-Other components of willow bark may also play a role in inhibiting other inflammatory pathways and providing antioxidant effects, thereby contributing to the analgesic effect.
-Clinical studies have validated the effectiveness of these extracts for treating osteoarthritis and chronic lower back pain.
+When ingested, willow bark extracts inhibit the production of certain inflammatory substances (prostaglandins) via the cyclooxygenase (COX)-2 enzyme pathway, without directly affecting COX-1 or COX-2 enzymes.
+Salicin, converted to salicylic acid in the body, is responsible for this effect.
+Other components of willow bark may also play a role by inhibiting other inflammatory pathways and providing antioxidant effects, thereby contributing to the analgesic effect.
+Clinical studies have validated the effectiveness of these extracts for treating osteoarthritis and chronic low back pain.

 Usages associés